Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - All inventory rendering broken due to mixins not working for HandledScreen.x & y.
   - There is CT error on startup for Mixins.

+## 1.21.10

+- Crash on module load because of Amaterasu so can't proceed.

 ## Chat

 - Wiki Tiki catch message sometimes not compacted, and catch is not tracked in Bayou tracker